gscrow/dressipi-com/cookies.markdown

 Please note that your Dressipi clothing recommendations will not work properly without cookies.

-To find out more about cookies, including how to see what cookies have been set and how to manage and delete them, visit wikipedia.org, www.allaboutcookies.org, or www.aboutcookies.org.
+To find out more about cookies, including how to see what cookies have been set and how to manage and delete them, visit <a href="https://wikipedia.org" target="_blank">www.wikipedia.org</a>, <a href="http://allaboutcookies.org" target="_blank">www.allaboutcookies.org</a>, or <a href="http://aboutcookies.org" target="_blank">www.aboutcookies.org</a>.

 ## Other Helpful Resources
 Browser manufacturers provide help pages relating to cookie management in their products.
 Click on the links below for more information.